pillowlab/GLMspiketraintutorial/README.md

 during the 1-hour short course presentation are available the "slides" directory.

-The tutorial is broken into three pieces which aim to introduce methods for fitting and simulating Gaussian and Poisson regression models for neural data.
+The tutorial is broken into four pieces which aim to introduce methods for fitting and simulating Gaussian and Poisson regression models for spike train data.
 Each is an interactive, self-contained script with 'blocks' of code that demonstrate each step in the fitting / analysis / model comparison pipeline:

 * **tutorial1_PoissonGLM.m** - illustrates the fitting of a
 linear-Gaussian GLM (also known as the 'linear least-squares